onja-org/w2_css_tailwind_mini_capstone/lab/README.md

 2. **Responsive Check**: Resize your browser window - does everything adapt?
 3. **Mobile Check**: Use browser dev tools to simulate mobile devices
 4. **Final Checklist**: Use `tests/visual-checklist.md` to verify everything
+5. **npm test**: Run this command from the project root for a quick testing guide

 ## Ready to Start?